sam19580/frontend/README.md

     ```bash
     git clone <repository_url>
-    cd stock-dashboard/public
+    cd transaction-app
     ```

-2. Ensure you have the backend server running.
-Refer to the backend setup instructions.

-3. Open the `index.html` file in your web browser.
+2. Open `index.html` in your web browser.

 ### Files

 - `index.html`: The main HTML file that structures the web page.
 - `styles.css`: The CSS file that styles the web page.
-- `app.js`: The JavaScript file that handles the frontend logic, including user login, stock subscription, and real-time updates.
+- `script.js`: The JavaScript file that handles fetching data, updating the DOM, and filtering transactions.

 ### How to Use

 1. Open `index.html` in your web browser.
-2. Enter your email and password, then click "Login".
-3. Once logged in, select a stock from the dropdown and click "Subscribe".
-4. The subscribed stock will appear with its current price.
-5. Stock prices will update in real-time without needing to refresh the page.
+2. The available balance will be displayed.
+3. Use the dropdowns to filter transactions by company and account.
+4. The transactions table will update based on the selected filters.

 ### Code Overview

 #### index.html

-- Contains the structure of the web page, including input fields for login, a dropdown for stock subscription, and a section to display subscribed stocks.
+- Contains the structure of the web page, including navigation, balance display, filters, and transactions table.

-#### styles.css

-- Styles the elements on the web page, ensuring a clean and responsive design.

-#### app.js

-- Handles the user login process, sending credentials to the backend.
-- Manages stock subscription by sending selected stock data to the backend.
-- Listens for real-time stock price updates from the backend and updates the DOM accordingly.